IRKST — Irkutsk Summer Time

 What does IRKST stand for?

 IRKST stands for Irkutsk Summer Time.
-It is a daylight saving time abbreviation used to represent a UTC+9 offset during its summer-time period.
+It is the daylight saving form of the time zone abbreviation and is used to identify a UTC+9 offset during the summer-time period.

 Is IRKST the same as GMT?